donnellyd24/cs325_webapps_project/README.md

 ﻿A Basic Webgame all about avoiding mines!

 This workspace contains two projects, one in normal JS and the other using React.
-They are wholly separate, with individual packages, dependencies, etc. The basic-js version is more complete, but both are still functional.
+They are wholly separate, with individual packages, dependencies, etc. The basic-js version is more complete in terms of game functionality, but the react version should satisfy all required project criteria.

 Run commands from inside the webapps-project directory!